DannyMurphy92/sem.ev/README.md

 # Arithmetic application

+Console application that will calculate the mean, standard deviation, and bucket arrays of numbers

 ## Building the application

 Run the following in your command line at the root of the solution